Castellum top Nordic real estate company in CDP ranking

 CDP (Carbon Disclosure Project) is an international organization aiming to make companies and countries take responsibility for their environmental impact, with a focus on climate change.
 CDP's compilations are the world's largest benchmark for companies' climate work, and a decision basis for guiding investors to more sustainable investments and companies.
 Since 2010, Castellum has reported annually to CDP and received grades A- or B (the scale goes from D to A).
-For the second consecutive year, we receive the grade A, which means that we have reached the CDP's highest level, which is usually reserved for a handful of companies.
+This year we receive the grade A-.

 The evaluation now published by CDP covers over 13,000 companies in various industries around the world.
 More than 500 investors uses data from CDP with information on environmental impact, risks and opportunities.

-"We are members of a fairly exclusive club that includes a handful of real estate companies around the world.
-But the most important thing is to demonstrate how both small and large companies can make a tangible difference in the most important challenge of our time", says Filip Elland.
+"We are proud to be number one in the Nordics, but the most important thing is to demonstrate how both small and large companies can make a tangible difference in the most important challenge of our time", says Filip Elland.

 For further information please contact: